YHZ-EPIC/Simple_GUI_Calculator/README.md

 # Simple Calculator App using WinForms C#

   This is a simple calculator application built using WinForms in C#.
-  It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
+  It provides basic arithmetic operations such as

+  1) Addition
+  2) Subtraction
+  3) Multiplication
+  4) Division.

 Made by Yasir Hussain (aka Me) as Side Project during University.